priyatam/mala/README.md

 Ringo
 =====

-A starterkit for building apps with Garden, Ring, Core.Async, and Om.
+An optimized starterkit for coding _and_ designing Clojurescript apps with Garden, Ring, and Om.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->